rethinkdb/rethinkdb-rs/api/javascript/index.md

 string.match(regexp) &rarr; null/object
 {% endapibody %}

-Match against a regular expression.
+Matches against a regular expression.
 If there is a match, returns an object with the fields:

 - `str`: The matched string
 - `start`: The matched string's start